 Corporate risks could be divided into two levels, criminal risks and administrative risks.
 Criminal risks are regulated by the Criminal Law and its corresponding judicial interpretations.
 For criminal risks, among the 469 crimes prescribed by the Criminal Law, there are approximately 150 unit crimes for which an undertaking itself could be deemed the perpetrator.
-As for administrative risks, they are derived from the respective administrative laws and regulations, such as the Company Law, the Anti-unfair Competition Law, the Anti-Monopoly Law and the Advertisement Law, the Cybersecurity Law, the Personal Information Protection Law, the Data Security Law covering violations such as commercial bribery, monopoly, company illegal operation, illegal advertising personal information protection and data security.
+As for administrative risks, they are derived from the respective administrative laws and regulations, such as the Company Law, the Anti-unfair Competition Law, the Anti-Monopoly Law and the Advertisement Law, the Cybersecurity Law, the Personal Information Protection Law, the Data Security Law covering violations such as commercial bribery, monopoly, company illegal operation, illegal advertising, personal information protection and data security.

-Compliance management is also an integral element of the above laws and regulation.
-In addition, there are specified regulations and guidelines published for various types of undertakings, such as the Measures on Compliance Management of Insurance Companies, the Guidelines for Comprehensive Risk Management of Centrally Governed Enterprises, the Guidelines for Centrally-Governed Enterprises on Compliance Management (for Trial Implementation), the Guidelines for Compliance Risk Management of Commercial Banks, the Measures for the Compliance Management of Securities Companies and Securities Investment Fund Management Companies and the Anti-monopoly Compliance Guidelines for Business Operators.
+Compliance management is also an integral element of the above laws and regulations.
+In addition, there are specified regulations and guidelines published for various types of undertakings, such as the Measures for Compliance Management of Centrally-Governed Enterprises, the Guidelines for Centrally-Governed Enterprises on Compliance Management (for Trial Implementation), the Guidelines for Comprehensive Risk Management of Centrally-Governed Enterprises, the Guidelines for Overseas Anti-monopoly Compliance of Enterprises, the Measures for the Compliance Management of Securities Companies and Securities Investment Fund Management Companies, the Anti-monopoly Compliance Guidelines for Business Operators, the Measures on Compliance Management of Insurance Companies and the Guidelines for Compliance Risk Management of Commercial Banks.